 Options for Attaching the Flower Decoration to a Dog Collar

-The best method of attachment for accessories depends on your flair and your dog.
-For a simple lightweight decoration, attaching a little loop of elastic that can be slipped over the collar works nicely for most pets.
+The best method of attachment for accessories depends on the accessory and your dog.
+For a simple lightweight decoration, attaching a loop of elastic that can be slipped over the collar works.
 Larger pieces (like this wider decoration) may need several loops of firm elastic or wide Velcro.
 For an all-around collar or to make sure that things stay in place for a very special event or with an extra active pup, you may even prefer to sew the flowers to a matching collar slide or directly onto the collar.
+See our post on DIY dog bow ties for more tips on attaching accessories.

 Good behaviour to go with the good looks is not guaranteed.
+Just look at cheeky Humphrey rolling around in his collar.
+Rascal.
 You can use any attachment method you wish, but make sure that it is secure.
 Accessories are for special occasions with you present, just in case.
 Safety is always more important than style.
+Whatever style or attachment method you prefer, keep it safe, secure, and limit any accessories to supervised wear only.